 Emberion’s first generation VIS-SWIR VGA (640 x 512 pixels) camera comprises a nanomaterial based photodetector array, coupled with QDot™ quantum dots from Quantum Solutions.
 The QDot™ quantum dots are monolithically built onto a tailor-made CMOS ROIC and have low noise performance.
 One of the main advantages of this camera is its superior responsivity range.
 The camera is able to operate in a broad spectral range from visible (400 nm) to short-wave infrared (2000 nm) wavelengths with a high frame rate of 100 fps and high dynamic range.
 The next generation aims to reach 400 fps.
 The photodetector structure can be simplified, resulting in a lower cost and higher scalability of cameras.

-to make the image sensor to realise competitive Noise Equivalent Irradiance (NEI) performance and ultimately Signal to Noise Ratio (SNR).
+An additional advantage of Emberion’s unique quantum dot based sensor architecture is its ability to make the image sensor to realise competitive Noise Equivalent Irradiance (NEI) performance and ultimately Signal to Noise Ratio (SNR).
 The dynamic range (the ratio between the photodetector signal at light and dark conditions) of the detectors is very large (120 dB full analog and 80 dB digital output range), because of the low noise and the fact that the response does not saturate.
 The dynamic range of the best InGaAs sensors on the other hand does not exceed 100 dB at cryogenic or thermoelectric cooled conditions.

 QD based sensors meet the current demand for VIS-SWIR cameras, as they offer a broad spectral range, maximise photoelectric gain and demonstrate low noise.
 It is possible that this technology could potentially lead to a camera solution that would allow it to be used in a wide range of applications, apart from machine vision applications, such as mobile phones, AR glasses or VR goggles as the quantum dots allow to create smaller size pixels down to 5 µm without having to create additional complexity in the fabrication process and no TEC cooling required at all.